stevana/stateful-pbt-with-fakes/README.md

 How does one choose which example inputs to test against though?
 Typically one wants to choose corner cases, such as the empty list, that perhaps were overlooked during the implementation.
-It's difficult to think of corner cases that you might have overlooked!
+It's difficult to think of corner cases that you might have overlooked (because if you can then you probably wouldn't have overlooked them in the first place)!
 This is where generating random inputs, a key feature of property-based testing, comes in.
 The idea being that random inputs will eventually hit corner cases.

 When we manually pick inputs for our tests, like `[1, 2, 3]`, we know what the output should be and so we can make the appropriate assertion,